vyzo/ipfs-crawl/README.md

 This will run indefinitely and generate a file `ipfs-crawl.out` in the current directory, logging (in json) the results of connection attemps to peers discovered during the crawl.
+A detailed dial event log will be written in `ipfs-crawl-events.json`.

 Note: You should make sure your file descriptor ulimit is sufficiently high to potentially connect to all the reachable peers.
 The network is